 Read all about Schedulicity’s features here.

 Free (up to 10 bookings per month).
 New businesses can sign up for all our tools for free through 2021.
-We then offer an add-on model, so you can pick and choose whichever advanced features you need starting at $20 per month.
+We then offer an Unlimited model, so you can get all our advanced features starting at $34.99 per month.

 Proponents of minimalism, salons that already use Square for processing payment, and for individuals who want to dip a toe into online booking with a free appointment scheduling software.